 I found out I needed to decide on Windows or Linux hosting and what type of hosting, shared/virtual/dedicated.

-Decided that, Wow learned I’m going to be using an Engine call “Apache” learned some of it’s in/outs.
-Just like google is a search engine and yahoo another type.
-The Apache Engine is what runs all the server-side code on the internet server computers that I write and upload for the website to my hosting server!
+Decided that, Wow learned I’m going to be using an Engine called “Apache” learned some of it’s in/outs.
+Much like Windows is the operating system for Microsoft.
+The Apache Engine is what runs all the server-side code on the “Linux” internet server computers that runs the website I am building!

 Which hosting company out there are good, ok, or bad!
 Prices are widely different depending on what type of server you’ll need to run the different languages (code) you want to use for functionality on the website now or in the future.
 Another factor is the type of bandwidth(traffic) you expect now and with future growth.